Curriculum – Years 7-9

 Curriculum – Years 10-11

 At KS4 students study a number of GCSEs suitable to their academic ability and personal inclination.
 They are encouraged to keep their choices as balanced and broad as possible.
-The school offers the facility to study for nine subjects.
+The school offers the facility to study for eight subjects.
 The compulsory subjects are Mathematics, English and Science.
 At KS4, we offer GCSE English Language and English Literature.

 All students continue to have lessons in Physical Education and Games, and PHSE which includes a Careers programme and a work experience week.

 Where appropriate, Functional Skills Maths and/or English can be taught as an alternative to a GCSE programme.
 Functional Skills are taught across all levels – Entry 1 – Level 2.
 Level 2 Functional Skills is universally recognised as an ‘alternative qualification to GCSE’ enabling pupils to progress to college or on to an apprenticeship.